PICTURES AND TRIP REPORTS FROM MY WALKS IN THE ENGLISH LAKE DISTRICT

 Me and my four eldest sons went for a 3 day walk starting out from Coniston, staying the night in youth hostels.

-We left the car in Bowness and caught a taxi to the fell gate at the start of Walna Scar road.
-The weather was fine if a bit windy as we made our way up the path.
+Setting off up the Walna Scar road.
+The weather was fine if a bit windy as we made our way up the top of the pass.